nathanddaniel/nathanddaniel/README.md

 - 👋 Hi, I’m @nathanddaniel
-- 👀 I’m interested in programming and AI
+  - 👀 I’m interested in programming and Machine Learning
 - 🌱 I’m currently learning more about Java
 - 📫 How to reach me ...
 20nmd1@queensu.ca